-- 1. The course is of three years' full-time study leading to the award of the Bachelor of Laws degree. - 2.
-The course is available to graduates or graduands of another faculty of this or another approved university. - There are no subject or faculty prerequisites for entry to the course but students must study Law subjects in an approved sequence.
+1. The course is of three years' full-time study leading to the award of the Bachelor of Laws degree.

+2. The course is available to graduates or graduands of another faculty of this or another approved university.

+3. There are no subject or faculty prerequisites for entry to the course but students must study Law subjects in an approved sequence.

 The following is an approved sequence of subjects for the three-year Bachelor of Laws degree course for graduates; other sequences may be approved in particular cases.
-The
+Students who commenced their law course before 1984 should consult the Sub-Dean or Administrative Officer to confirm the compulsory subjects which apply to them.